Property decisions are rarely just about property

 A Story I Think About Often

-A client came to me years after she had bought a home that no longer suited her life.
+A client came to me years after buying a home she had once loved.

 Five things I walk through